btschwertfeger/kraken-infinity-grid/doc/design.md

    Idea: Define clear interfaces

-   ... allowing potential usage of other exchanges
+   ... allowing potential usage of other exchanges and backtesting (instead of mocking as it is currently done)

    ```Python
    from abc import ABC, abstractmethod